Skip to main content

 • A blue line appears next to any conversation with a new, unread message.
 This indicator is only visible in the My Conversations view.

 • Any conversation that receives a new message from a customer automatically moves to the top of the list, ensuring that active queries get priority.
+However the events within the conversations might trump the priority and moves the conversation with the new event to the top of the list.

 • Filtering for Efficiency: Use the "Show Unread Only" button to filter your queue instantly.
 This hides all read messages and isolates only those requiring an immediate response, allowing you to clear your backlog faster without distraction.
 This is available only in the My Conversations view.